Beware of Lazy Historical Analogies

 Wait, but here's the kicker.
 What if we had robots that could write novels?

 Here's what I think is really going on.
 What Cowen and people like him foresee is a technological revolution that, carried through, would ultimately put millions of people out of work.
 That's the end result of the prophecy they're trumpeting.
 It would put huge numbers of academics out of work, including scientists and engineers.
 It would put administrative assistants out of work.
 It would put your kids' teacher out of work.
 It would put entertainers and graphic designers and video-game creators out of work.
 It would put coders and therapists and truckers and librarians and shopkeepers and greeters and personal assistants and nurses and servers and pharmacists and HR specialists and middle managers and porn stars out of work.
-It would put millions of businesspeople and financiers and economists—Cowen's audience--out of work.
+It would put millions of businesspeople and financiers out of work.
+It would put economists like Cowen out of work.
 It would probably put you out of work.

 Or perhaps Cowen's goal is simply to situate himself on the right side of the trend—to argue that AI will put everyone out of work except people savvy enough to know that AI will put everyone out of work.
 Get with the program, losers!
 But what's the use of publishing that idea unless exchanging and understanding ideas confers some actionable advantage?
 This is what I can never understand about arguments like Cowen's.
 When you actually try to think through the implications, you end up concluding either that: